 The recipe is pretty simple and after the previous week’s challenge, this was welcomed.
-The base of the manger is a mixture of milk, almond flour (I processed almonds, until very fine, which gave the dessert a nice slightly rough texture), a little sugar and gelatin.
+The base of the manger is a mixture of milk, almond flour, sugar and gelatin.
 After warming and cooling the above mixture, I gently folded in soft peaked whipping cream.
 I poured the mixture into ramekins that I lightly sprayed with canola oil, to make the unmolding would be perfect, then I let them sit in the refrigerator for 6 hours.
 I served the manger in a pool of boysenberries that I sweetened with a little bit of sugar as they were very ripe and naturally sweet.

 The verdict: wonderfully light dessert, perfect for a hot summer evening when you want something sweet but nothing too heavy.
 Lenny thought the dish was very unique and liked the slightly nutty texture.

 Don’t forget to be sure to check out all the other TWD Blanc Mangers – you will not be disappointed.